red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/working-with-variables-and-expressions.rst

     streaming: True

-you can access and print it like that:
+you can access and print it like this:

 .. code-block:: colang

     print $system.config.streaming

-Next we learn how to use :ref:`flow-control` to create branching or looping interaction patterns.
+Next, we learn how to use :ref:`flow-control` to create branching or looping interaction patterns.